-Fig. 19 shows the distribution of $\Delta r$ versus $\Delta t$ for simulated single neutron events using the $\uparrow$ 252Cf 527 source.
-By definition, all these data points are associated to crosstalk events and the observed 528 distribution in $\Delta t$ is due to the differences in the neutron velocities.
-The area within the triangle 529 corresponds to $\Delta r \cdot \Delta t$ events that are due to real two neutron events.
-The diagonal line represents 530 the largest neutron velocity for which a crosstalk event is defined and therefore for a given neutron 531 energy spectrum this diagonal line is independent of the geometry.
-A few events can be observed 532 inside the triangular gate.
-They correspond to events with larger velocities than the one defined 533 by us.
+Fig. 19 shows the distribution of $\Delta r$ versus $\Delta t$ for simulated single neutron events using the Cf 526 source.
+By definition, all these data points are associated to crosstalk events and the observed 527 distribution in $\Delta t$ is due to the differences in the neutron velocities.
+The area within the triangle 528 corresponds to $\Delta r \cdot \Delta t$ events that are due to real two neutron events.
+The diagonal line represents 529 the largest neutron velocity for which a crosstalk event is defined and therefore for a given neutron 530 energy spectrum this diagonal line is independent of the geometry.
+A few events can be observed 531 inside the triangular gate.
+Those are neutrons with velocities larger then the velocity corresponding 532 to the diagonal line of the triangular gate.
 Note that according to eq.
-(1), the neutron energies can be infinitely large.
-The number of 534 events for this parametrisation of the neutron energy of the $^{252}$ Cf source is about 0.9%.
+(1), the neutron energies can 533 be infinitely large.
+The number of events for this parametrisation of the neutron energy of the $^{252}$ Cf 534 source is about 0.9%.
 535